leaningtech/cheerp-meta/README.md

 2. Allows to compile a single code base into a combination of WebAssembly and JavaScript by (optionally) tagging portions of the code with ```[[cheerp::genericjs]]``` and ```[[cheerp::wasm]]```.
 3. Can generate code 30-90% smaller than Emscripten, with faster startup.

-Cheerp is open-source software and is free for non-commercial uses.
-Paid support and consulting packages are available for commercial users.
+Cheerp is open-source software and is free to use for GPLv2 projects.
+Non-copyleft commercial licenses, commercial support and consulting packages are available from Leaning Technologies.

 Getting Started
 ------